Local workers - Field of qualification - All industries

 - A larger percentage of local workers qualified in the field of Agriculture, Environmental and Related Studies (6.5% compared to 1.5%)

 - A smaller percentage of local workers qualified in the field of Society and Culture (3.0% compared to 8.0%)

-- A smaller percentage of local workers qualified in the field of Creative Arts (0.0% compared to 2.2%)
+- A smaller percentage of local workers qualified in the field of Engineering and Related Technologies (9.5% compared to 11.4%)

 The largest changes in fields of qualifications of the total workforce in Quilpie Shire between 2011 and 2016 were:

 - Natural and Physical Sciences (+4.00 local workers)